Fort Stoddert

+Ephraim Kirby and Harry Toulmin both served as Superior Court Judge of the Tombigbee District of the Mississippi Territory, which was based at Fort Stoddert.

-While under the command of Captain Edmund P. Gaines, Aaron Burr was held as a prisoner at the fort after his arrest at McIntosh in 1807 for treason against the United States.
+While under the command of Captain Gaines, Aaron Burr was held as a prisoner at the fort after his arrest at McIntosh in 1807 for treason against the United States.
 In July 1813, General Ferdinand Claiborne brought the Mississippi Militia to Fort Stoddert as part of the Creek War.
 The 3rd Infantry Regiment was commanded by General Thomas Flournoy to Fort Stoddert following the Fort Mims massacre.
-The site declined rapidly in importance after the capture of Mobile by the United States in 1813 and the establishment of the Mount Vernon Arsenal in 1828.
+A large number of families from the surrounding area sought protection and moved to Fort Stoddert following the Fort Mims massacre.
+After many of the soldiers stationed at the fort were ordered to other areas, most of the settlers who had sought the protection of Fort Stoddert felt it to be poorly guarded and moved to Mobile.
+Fort Stoddert served as a supply point prior to the Battle of New Orleans and soldiers from Fort Stoddert were involved in the construction of nearby Fort Montgomery.
+The site declined rapidly in importance after the capture of Mobile by the United States in 1813 and the establishment of the Mount Vernon Cantonment.
+By 1814, the site of Fort Stoddert was essentially abandoned.

 A post office operated under the name Fort Stoddart from 1804 to 1829.
 The first newspaper in Alabama, The Mobile Centinel, was published weekly at Fort Stoddert from 1811 to 1813.

+Nothing currently remains at the site of Fort Stoddert, but the fort is commemorated in nearby historical markers.